-General and administrative expenses were \$5.3 million for the three months ended March 31, 2019, compared to \$2.1 million for the three months ended March 31, 2018.
-The increase of \$3.1 million was primarily due to increases of \$1.1 million in personnel-related costs, including stock-based compensation, \$0.5 million in legal fees, \$0.3 million in consulting and professional fees, \$0.2 million in depreciation expense and \$0.2 million in facility expense.
+General and administrative expenses were \$8.3 million for the three months ended March 31, 2020, compared to \$5.3 million for the three months ended March 31, 2019.
+The increase of \$3.0 million was primarily due to an increase of \$2.0 million in personnel-related costs, including non-cash stock-based compensation and an increase of \$0.6 million in consulting costs.
 The increase in personnel-related costs was due to the hiring of additional personnel in our general and administrative functions.
-The increase in legal fees was driven by additional costs associated with being a publicly traded company.
-The increase in facility expense was primarily due to the addition of increased office space as a result of an increase in employee headcount.

-Other Income (Expense), net
+Other Income, Net